“hip spots” a taos day trip

 This Event Has been Postponed

 We’ve chosen 75 of the Best Short Films on the Planet and are bringing them to Taos!!

 April 2021 We are pleased to announce that Taos Spring Arts is returning this year with many great in-person and… Read more »

-Welcome all bikers to the 7th Annual Dennis Hopper Day and 51st Anniversary of “Easy Rider”.
+Welcome all bikers to Dennis Hopper Day and the Anniversary of “Easy Rider”.

 Lilacs peak in Taos the last two weeks of May.
 Plan your visit to Taos for the Taos Lilac Festival for a full weekend of festivities.